agBeta/nevis/self-documentation/database.md

 The same person in https://stackoverflow.com/a/49703493: In InnoDB, a DELETE of any size is transactional.
 Deleting a million will be slow, mostly because of the need to prepare for a possible ROLLBACK.

+Also according to [official docs](https://dev.mysql.com/doc/refman/8.0/en/delete.html) below "InnoDB Tables" section, there is a trick which uses RENAME and doesn't use DELETE at all.

 </br>

 ## pagination